Business Intelligence: What It Is and How to Use It

 In the past, being a great leader often meant sharpening your intuition and trusting your gut instincts when making key decisions.
 Data-driven decision making was a rare luxury.

 However, there are hard limits on how far your intuition can take you.
 Today’s most successful leaders look for opportunities to verify important decisions before they commit to them.
-Gathering, analyzing, and visualizing data makes this possible.
+Gathering, analyzing, and visualizing data with business monitoring software makes this possible.

 For entrepreneurs, business leaders, and enterprise executives, the process of transforming data into actionable insights that inform strategic business decisions is called Business Intelligence (BI).
 This concept is central to today’s data-driven business environment, enabling leaders to achieve more and risk less.